The Loyal Regiment

 Wednesday, July 25, 2012

-Lance Sergeant Patrick McVeigh, 'F' Troop, was awarded the DCM for gallant and distinguished services in NW Europe.
+Lance Sergeant Patrick McVeigh, 'F' Troop, was awarded the Distinguished Conduct Medal for gallant and distinguished services in NW Europe.

 'At Flushing on 1st November 1944, in command of a sub-section, went to the assault of the Naval Barracks defended by approximately sixty enemy.
 After detatching himself and disposing of at least two enemy pockets of three to six men with machine guns he paved the way for the break-in to be made.
 He then led the assault on th barracks, which he cleared, accounting for 25 enemy killed and wounded, and taking between 30 and 40 prisoners.
 He showed personal bravery to an outstanding degree, and by his cunning leadership attained his objective at the cost of only one man killed, though fighting throughout against great odds.'

 Patrick McVeigh enlisted aged 18 at Preston Depot in 1931.
 He was one of the first to join No.4 Commando when raised, and served with them until disbandment.
 A highly respected NCO, here are just two quotes from the book "Swiftly They Struck" written by a Section Officer of F troop, Murdoch McDougall.
 He writes "That was my first defeat by McVeigh, who in the times to come was to prove a tower of strength in the troop.
 Small in stature, slimly built, his personality was such that he became an almost legendary figure throughout the whole Commando."